• Skip to primary navigation

 Professional grade sheet pan

 A sheet pan, also known as a cookie sheet, is a versatile kitchen tool.
-It is often used for making cookies or bread, but it is also useful as a roasting rack for vegetables or meat.
+It is often used for making cookies or bread but is also helpful as a roasting rack for vegetables or meat.
 It typically has shallow edges, which keep liquids from draining off the pan.
-Professional grade means it has superior durability and will last longer than a regular sheet pan.
+Professional grade means it is durable and will last longer than a regular sheet pan.

 Rice cooker